algorandfoundation/docs/docs/feature-guides/accounts.md

 ```

 #### Recover wallet and regenerate account
 To recover a wallet and any previously generated accounts, use the wallet backup phrase (also called the wallet mnemonic or passphrase).
 The master derivation key for the wallet will always generate the same addresses in the same order.
-Therefore the process of recovering an _account_ within the wallet looks exactly like generating a new account.
+Therefore the process of recovering an account within the wallet looks exactly like generating a new account.

 !!! info
-	An offline wallet may not accurately reflect account balances, but the state for those accounts (e.g. its balance, online status) are safely stored on the blockchain. kmd will repopulate those balances if connected to a node.
+	An offline wallet may not accurately reflect account balances, but the state for those accounts (e.g. its balance, online status) are safely stored on the blockchain. kmd will repopulate those balances when connected to a node.

 ```javascript tab="JavaScript"
 const algosdk = require('algosdk');